 Lucio Baccaro, André Bächtiger, and Marion Deville (2016).
 Small Differences That Matter.
 The Impact of Discussion Modalities on Deliberative Outcomes.
 British Journal of Political Science 45, 551-566. http://dx.doi.org/10.1017/S0007123414000167

-This paper argues that different discussion modalities can have a significant impact on the processes and outcomes of deliberation.
-In an experiment on the extension of political rights of foreigners in the Swiss city of Geneva, we found that when participants did not have to take position, the highest amount of opinion change occurred, but no learning effects were recorded, while deliberative quality was lowest and group influence had the greatest impact.
-When participants had to take position, opinion change and group influence were lowest, but there was a significant learning effect, and deliberative quality was highest.
+An experiment on the extension of the political rights of foreigners in the Swiss city of Geneva used three different procedural ways to structure deliberation: participants take positions at the outset, do not take positions, and reflect first.
+Most opinion change occurred when participants did not have to take a position at the outset.
+However, no learning effects were recorded, the deliberative quality was poor and group influence had the greatest impact.
+When participants had to take a position at the outset, opinion change and group influence were least, but there was significant learning, and the deliberative quality was better.
 These results indicate a potential trade-off between opinion change – which many scholars equate with deliberative success – and good procedural deliberative quality.